SkafteNicki/dtu_mlops/s7_deployment/apis.md

 ## Requests

-When we are talking about requests, we are essentially talking about the communication method used in client-server types of architechtures.
-As shown in the image below, in this architechture the client (user) is going to send *requests* to a server (our machine learning application) and the server will give a *response*.
+When we are talking about requests, we are essentially talking about the communication method used in client-server types of architectures.
+As shown in the image below, in this architecture the client (user) is going to send *requests* to a server (our machine learning application) and the server will give a *response*.
 For example the user may send a request of getting the class of a specific image, which our application will do and then send back the response in terms of a label.